 The following chromosomal conditions are associated with changes in the structure or number of copies of x chromosome.

-48,XXXY syndrome is a chromosomal condition in males that causes intellectual disability, developmental delays, physical differences, and an inability to father biological children (infertility).
+48,XXXY syndrome is a chromosomal condition that causes intellectual disability, developmental delays, physical differences, and an inability to have biological children (infertility).
 This condition results from having two extra X chromosomes in each cell.
-Males with 48,XXXY syndrome have the usual single Y chromosome plus three copies of the X chromosome, for a total of 48 chromosomes in each cell.
+Individuals with 48,XXXY syndrome have the usual single Y chromosome plus three copies of the X chromosome, for a total of 48 chromosomes in each cell.

 48,XXXY syndrome is sometimes described as a variant of Klinefelter syndrome (described below).
 However, the features of 48,XXXY syndrome tend to be more severe than those of Klinefelter syndrome and affect more parts of the body.
 As doctors and researchers have learned more about the differences between these sex chromosome disorders, they have started to consider them as separate conditions.More About This Health Condition

-48,XXYY syndrome is a chromosomal condition that causes infertility, developmental and behavioral disorders, and other health problems in affected males.
-This condition is caused by the presence of an extra X chromosome and an extra Y chromosome in a male's cells.
-Extra genetic material from the X chromosome interferes with male sexual development, preventing the testes from functioning normally and reducing the levels of testosterone (a hormone that directs male sexual development) in adolescent and adult males.
-Extra copies of genes from the pseudoautosomal regions of the extra X and Y chromosomes contribute to the signs and symptoms of 48,XXYY syndrome; however, the specific genes have not been identified.More About This Health Condition
+48,XXYY syndrome is a chromosomal condition that causes infertility, developmental and behavioral disorders, and other health problems.
+This condition is caused by the presence of an extra X chromosome and an extra Y chromosome in cells.
+Extra genetic material from the X chromosome interferes with sex development, though affected individuals are typically assigned male gender at birth.
+Affected individuals often have small testes that do not function normally and lead to a reduction in the levels of testosterone (a hormone that directs male sexual development).
+Extra copies of genes from the pseudoautosomal regions of the extra X and Y chromosomes likely contribute to the signs and symptoms of 48,XXYY syndrome.More About This Health Condition

-49,XXXXY syndrome is a chromosomal condition in males that causes intellectual disability, developmental delays (especially in speech and language), physical differences, and infertility.
+49,XXXXY syndrome is a chromosomal condition that causes intellectual disability, developmental delays (especially in speech and language), physical differences, and infertility.
 This condition results from having three extra X chromosomes in each cell.
-Males with 49,XXXXY syndrome have the usual single Y chromosome plus four copies of the X chromosome, for a total of 49 chromosomes in each cell.
+Individuals with 49,XXXXY syndrome have the usual single Y chromosome plus four copies of the X chromosome, for a total of 49 chromosomes in each cell.

 49,XXXXY syndrome is sometimes described as a variant of Klinefelter syndrome (described below).
 However, the features of 49,XXXXY syndrome tend to be more severe than those of Klinefelter syndrome and affect more parts of the body.
 As doctors and researchers have learned more about the differences between these sex chromosome disorders, they have started to consider them as separate conditions.More About This Health Condition